actions-cool/issues-helper/docs/base.en-US.md

 ## `create-label`

-Create label。If you want to create multiple labels base on repository path.
-[See](https://github.com/actions-cool/create-labels).
+Create label.
+If you want to maintain labels in batches, [see](https://github.com/actions-cool/labels-helper).

 ```yml
 - name: Create label